MicrosoftDocs/customer-insights/ci-docs/data/data-unification-merge-tables.md

 ## Review and update the customer fields

-1. Review the list of fields that will be unified under the **Customer fields** tab of the table.
+1. Review the list of fields that will be unified under the **Customer columns** tab of the table.
 Make any changes if applicable.

    1. For any combined fields, you can:
       - [Edit](#edit-a-merged-field)